Spell-Mageddon

-Spell-Mageddon was an American spelling bee game show on ABC Family and was hosted by Alfonso Ribeiro.
-It premiered on July 24, 2013.
-The series finale aired on September 11, 2013.
+Spell-Mageddon is an American spelling bee game show hosted by Alfonso Ribeiro.
+It aired on ABC Family from July 24, 2013, to September 11, 2013.

 Format

 The show's format combined a spelling bee with obstacle courses similar to Wipeout.

 Episodes

 Reception

 Mary McNamara of The Los Angeles Times said the show doesn't look fun at all and also said the distractions endured by the contestants are "more annoying than compelling."
 Emily Ashby Common Sense Media gave the show 3 out of 5 stars.